KeijoMon/machine_learning/README.md

 3. Classification used in the Titanic dataset to predict the survivors.
 This is done by using k-Nearest Neighbors and Random Forest Classifier.

 4. Regression used in Soccer Player Data to predict the goals scored by players.
 This is done by using Linear Regression.

+5. Classification used in voice data to predict the gender (female or male).
+This is done by several different machine learning algorithms.